cynddl/ardoises/bundles/former/README.md

     'label' => array('name' => 'foo', 'value' => 'bar', 'data-foo' => 'bar'),
   ))
 ```

+**Important point :** Former gives you an option to force the pushing of checkboxes.
+What is that you mean ?
+That's when your checkboxes still pop up in your POST data even when they're unchecked.
+That sounds pretty normal but is actually the opposite of the weird-ass default behavior of forms.
+"IT'S UNCHECKED ?
+I HAVE NO RECOLLECTION WHATSOEVER OF THAT FIELD HAVING EVER EXISTED".
+You can change what value an unchecked checkbox possesses in the POST array via the `unchecked_value` option.

 When creating checkables via the checkboxes/radios() method, by default for each checkable name attribute it will use the original name you specified and append it a number (here in our exemple it would be `<input type="checkbox" name="checkme_2">`).
 It also repopulates it, meaning a checked input will stay checked on submit.